Oceania Sirena Review and Specifications

 Cuba cruises from Miami 2018

 For 2018 Caribbean season (April-June and September-December) Oceania Cruises Sirena ship had scheduled a total of 15 roundtrip Miami Florida itineraries (7-10-days) visiting ports in Cuba (Havana, Santiago de Cuba, Cienfuegos).
-The longer itineraries also visited ports in Bahamas (including Great Stirrup Cay Island).
+The longer itineraries also visited ports in the Bahamas (including Great Stirrup Cay Island).

 Each Cuban voyage featured a wide array of traditional Cuban dishes, as well as expert-led onboard lectures themed on the country's history, art and music.